mortie/mweb/README.md

 ### app.static(path)

 Serve the static files in a directory.
-If `options.dev` is true, the browser will automatically reload once any file in the directory changes.
+If `options.reload` is true, the browser will automatically reload once any file in the directory changes.

 ### app.info(str), app.notice(str), app.warn(str), app.error(str), app.die(str)